sedhha/traveler/README.md

 Tour Buddy is built using the T3 Stack, which is the standard at Mercor.
 It leverages the following technologies:

 - Frontend: Next.js, TypeScript, Chakra UI
-- Backend: Node.js, Express, TypeScript
+- Backend: Node.js, Express, TypeScript, Open AI APIs
-- Database: MongoDB
+- Database: Supabase
 - Authentication: JWT (JSON Web Tokens)

 ## Deployment